 Ultimate Moment of Truth (UMOT)

 Also known as the Third Moment of Truth, the UMOT is centered on feedback from customers concerning the product.
-While not an original part of the moments of truth, this third moment was soon added by Procter & Gamble after the first two were defined.
+While not an original part of the moments of truth, this third moment was added by Procter & Gamble soon after the first two were defined.
 The product’s ability to fulfill the needs of the customer, as well as the company’s efforts to provide an enjoyable experience along the way to purchasing it, will shape the audience’s emotional response to what they have received.
-During the UMOT, a customer may choose to share their opinions on the service with the company that provided it, write a review online and give their opinions to family, friends and colleagues.
-These takeaways will influence whether they become a return customer and is known as the Ultimate Moment because it may become the Zero Moment of Truth for other people in the future.
+During the UMOT, a customer may choose to share their opinions on the service with the company that provided it, write a review online, and give their opinions to family, friends, and colleagues.
+These takeaways will influence whether they become a return customer—which is why this moment is known as the Ultimate Moment because it may become the Zero Moment of Truth for other people in the future.

 Improving Moments of Truth for Great Customer Journeys

-Read about how to effectively find your own company’s moments of truth in the second half of our two-part blog series.
+Read about how to effectively find your own company’s moments of truth in the second half of our two-part blog series or learn more about how Liferay's personalization capabilities can help you target prospects at moments of truth more effectively.